- Access Port Protection (APPROTECT)

 A connection-oriented protocol that provides reliable transport.
 This reliability comes at the cost of control packets overhead of the protocol itself, making it unsuitable for bandwidth-constrained applications.

 A signal line in a serial interface that transmits data to another device.

 A handshaking mechanism used to prevent a buffer overflow in the receiver (in embedded computing use cases).
-In a serial connection, when the transmission baud rate is high enough for data to appear faster than it can be processed by the receiver, the communicating devices can synchronize with each other, using RTS (Require to Send) and CTS (Clear to Send) pins.
+In a serial connection, when the transmission baud rate is high enough for data to appear faster than it can be processed by the receiver, the communicating devices can synchronize with each other, using Request to Send (RTS) and Clear to Send (CTS) pins.

 An addressing type that uses a one-to-one association between the destination address and the network endpoint.
 Each destination address uniquely identifies a single receiver endpoint.

 A hardware device for asynchronous serial communication between devices.